augustohp/git-pair/README.md

     $ git pair "Nelson Senna"

-From now own, your commits will be identified with authors like:
+From now on, your commits will be identified with authors like:

     commit a101286e02117fdafea58742074694138d578948
     Author: Augusto Pascutti + Nelson Senna <augusto@phpsp.org.br>